Learn how to smoke a chuck roast on a Pit Boss pellet grill following our detailed instructions and recipe below!

 Start the Pit Boss Pellet Grill

-- Add your chosen pellets to the hopper, start the Pit Boss pellet grill, let it run throught eh startup cycle, and set the temperature to 250°F.
+- Add your chosen pellets to the hopper, start the Pit Boss pellet grill, let it run through the startup cycle, and set the temperature to 250°F. Make sure the top rack is installed.

 Smoke the Chuck Roast

 - Remove the chuck roast from the refrigerator and from the plastic wrap.
-Add some additional leftover rub if any came off, and when the Pit Boss has reached 250°F, place your meat directly on grill.
+Add some additional leftover rub if any came off, and when the Pit Boss has reached 250°F, place your meat directly on the right of the upper rack.

-- Place a leave in thermometer inside the roast making sure to not touch the bone.
+- Place a leave in thermometer inside the roast making sure to not touch the bone (if the roast is not boneless).

-- Smoke the chuck roast until it reaches about 150-160°F internally.
+- Smoke the chuck roast until it reaches about 150-160°F internally and until a bark has formed and the fat has begun to render.

-- Replace the temperature probe and place back on the Pit Boss.
+- Replace the temperature probe by piercing it through the butcher paper and place the wrapped roast back on the top shelf.

-- Continue cooking until the internal temperature reaches between 197°-203°F.
+- Continue cooking until the internal temperature reaches between 200°-205°F.

-- Once the internal temperature hits 197°-203°F, remove the roast from the smoker and place in an empty aluminum pan.
-Let it rest for 20-30 minutes.
+- Remove the roast from the smoker and place in an empty aluminum pan.
+Let it rest for 1 hour in a warm (170°F) oven.

 Joe says